-While they don’t disclose payment terms, they do publish how much they charge clients (FYI, it’s $2.63/page for book typing), which will give you an idea of how much you can earn typing books online for this company.
+While they don’t disclose payment terms for their employees, their published rate for their clients for book typing jobs is $2.63 per page.
+That should give you an idea of how much you can earn typing books online for this company.

 This website has been around for years and is still incredibly popular.
 It’s home to almost every job request you can imagine.
 As such, you’re bound to find book typing jobs here.

 Do note that Freelancer.com is a bidding jobs site, so competition for work is always high, especially for entry-level jobs.
 While past clients can give you first dibs on future projects, landing your first job on Freelancer.com might take some time.

 Fiverr.com is the better alternative of Freelancer.com, especially if you’re looking for more control fee-wise.

-This is because Fiverr.com lets freelancers post the services they offer, including details and pricing, which will then be seen publicly by everyone.
+This is because Fiverr.com lets freelancers post the services they offer, including details and pricing, which is visible to everyone.
 If a client wants to hire a certain freelancer, the order button is right there.

-Here’s the thing – book typing work from home jobs are hiding under plain sight.
+Here’s the thing, book typing work-from-home job opportunities are hiding in plain sight.

 Almost all businesses across all sectors use some kind of book typing service.
-How else do PDFs and image-scanned books and other paper documents became available as digital copies, right?
+How else do PDFs and image-scanned books, and other paper documents become available as digital copies?

-Unfortunately, if you do try and earn from book typing jobs online, you may experience two kinds of people:
+Unfortunately, if you’re looking for book typing jobs online, you may encounter two kinds of people:

 You can build a part or full-time income online and it doesn't have to be challenging.
 Click here to see how.

 Payment terms vary as well.
-Jobs posted on Freelancer.com and Fiverr.com are paid after tasks are done, while transcription companies may pay you on a weekly or bimonthly basis.
+For instance, jobs posted on Freelancer, Fiverr, and Upwork are paid after tasks are completed, while transcription companies may pay their contractors on a weekly or bimonthly basis.

-If you’re interested in other opportunities like these that are easy on the brain, here’s a list of jobs that pay weekly.
+If you’re interested in other opportunities like these that are simple and non-stressful, here’s a list of jobs that pay weekly you should look into.